FAQ

 • sleep well

-Others who are dealing with fatigue and lack of energy and stubborn autoimmune issues may take longer to respond but may benefit from the combined approach which places the health of the nervous system, the master control system of the body, at the center.
+Others dealing with fatigue, lack of energy, and stubborn autoimmune issues may take longer to respond but may benefit from the combined approach, which places the health of the nervous system —the body's master control system— at the center.

-Healing is complex and there may be times when the body, upon reaching a certain equilibrium, decides that it has the energy to go deeper in order to make the next leap to lasting change.
+Healing is complex, and there may be times when the body, upon reaching a certain equilibrium, decides that it has the energy to go deeper to make the next leap to lasting change.

-Dr. Chris Lipat, DC, Reiki Master, an integrative chiropractic wellness practitioner in Guam, will present a plan that will best support your healing process, including suggestions to help you reach your health goals as fast as your body will allow.
+Dr. Chris Lipat, DC, Reiki Teacher, an intuitive kinesiology/muscle testing practitioner trained in Functional Medicine, in Honolulu, Oʻahu, will present a personalized plan to support your healing process, including tailored suggestions to help you reach your health goals as quickly as your body allows.

-Chiropractors have a similar education to medical doctors except that we also learn chiropractic principles, spend more time learning anatomy and physiology, and of course, learn adjustment techniques.
-Since we do not study pharmacology or surgery, we continually focus and learn approaches for supporting our patients using natural means.
+Chiropractors have a similar education to medical doctors, except that we also learn chiropractic principles, spend more time learning anatomy and physiology, and, of course, learn adjustment techniques.
+Since we do not study pharmacology or surgery, we continually focus on and learn approaches for supporting our patients using natural means.

-For a more detailed comparison, check this Chiropractic Association’s website.
+For a more detailed comparison, check the Chiropractic Association's website.